Julia Len

 History

-I completed my Ph.D. in computer science at Cornell University, where I was advised by Tom Ristenpart.
+Before starting at UNC, I was a METEOR postdoc at MIT working with Henry Corrigan-Gibbs.
+I completed my Ph.D. in computer science at Cornell University in 2024, where I was advised by Tom Ristenpart.
 I graduated from UC San Diego in June 2018 with a B.S. in Computer Science, where I was fortunate to work with Mihir Bellare.
 During my Ph.D., I was also fortunate to intern at Zoom with Antonio Marcedone and at Microsoft Research Redmond with Esha Ghosh and Melissa Chase.

 Service